publiosilva/SPLC2021/README.md

 | [Naive Bayes](https://github.com/publiosilva/tcc-2/blob/master/notebooks/Naive-Bayes.ipynb) | Procedures for training the Naive Bayes model are specified in this notebook. |
 | [Cross Validation](https://github.com/publiosilva/tcc-2/blob/master/notebooks/K-fold.ipynb) | In this notebook, a 5-step cross-validation is performed for the 3 machine learning models. |
 | [Independent Variables Selection](https://github.com/publiosilva/tcc-2/blob/master/notebooks/Feature-Selection.ipynb) | In this notebook, the procedures for selecting independent variables are specified. |

+## Expert Answers for Feature Model Assessment

+[Here](https://github.com/publiosilva/tcc-2/tree/master/expert-evaluation/answers) you can see expert answers for the feature model maintainability assessment.